dongdongbh/Focus-GTD/docs/gtd-best-practices.md

 ---

-## Focus GTD App Tips
+## Mindwtr App Tips

-Based on GTD principles, here's how to use Focus GTD effectively:
+Based on GTD principles, here's how to use Mindwtr effectively:

 ### Inbox
 - **Capture quickly** — Don't think, just dump